Deep Learning for Micro-expression Recognition: A Survey: Introduction

 \IEEEPARstart{F}{acial} expression (FE) is one of the most powerful and universal means for human communication, which is highly associated with human mental states, attitudes, and intentions.
-Besides ordinary FEs that we see daily, emotions can also be expressed in special format of Micro-expressions (MEs) under certain conditions.
-MEs are berif, involuntary FEs revealing people’s hidden feelings in high-stake situations when people try to conceal their true feelings \cite{ekman2003darwin}.
-Different from ordinary FEs, MEs are spontaneous, subtle, and rapid (1/25 to 1/3 second) facial movements reacting to emotional stimulus \cite{Ekman:1971,Ekman:2009}, shown as Figure~\ref{fig:MicroMacro}.
+Besides ordinary FEs (also known as macro-expressions) that we see daily, emotions can also be expressed in a special format of Micro-expressions (MEs) under certain conditions.
+MEs are FEs revealing people’s hidden feelings in high-stake situations when people try to conceal their true feelings \cite{ekman2003darwin}.
+Different from macro-expressions, MEs are spontaneous, subtle, and rapid (1/25 to 1/3 second) facial movements reacting to emotional stimulus \cite{Ekman:1971,Ekman:2009}.

-The ME phenomenon was firstly discoveblack by Haggard and Isaacs \cite{haggard1966micromomentar} in 1966.
-Three years later, Ekman and Friesen also declablack the finding of MEs \cite{ekman1969nonverbal} during examining psychiatric patient's videos for lie detection.
-In the following years, Ekman et al. continued ME researches and developed the Facial Action Coding System (FACS) \cite{friesen1978facial} and Micro Expression Training Tool (METT) \cite{ekman2002METT}.
-Specifically, FACS breaks down facial expressions into individual components of muscle movement, called Action Units (AUs) \cite{friesen1978facial}.
-AU analysis can effectively resolve the ambiguity issue to represent individual expression and increase facial FE recognition performance \cite{xuesongCVPR2019}.
-Figure~\ref{fig:MicroMacro} shows the example of micro- and macro-expressions as well as activated AUs in each facial expression.
-On the other hand, METT is helpful for promoting manual ME detection performance.
+The ME phenomenon was firstly discovered by Haggard and Isaacs \cite{haggard1966micromomentar} in 1966.
+Three years later, Ekman and Friesen also declared the finding of MEs \cite{ekman1969nonverbal} during examining psychiatric patient's videos for lie detection.
+In the following years, Ekman~\etal~ continued ME research and developed the Facial Action Coding System (FACS) \cite{friesen1978facial} and Micro Expression Training Tool (METT) \cite{ekman2002METT}.
+Specifically, FACS breaks down FEs into individual components of muscle movement, called Action Units (AUs) \cite{friesen1978facial}.
+AU analysis can effectively resolve the ambiguity issue to represent individual expression and increase Facial Expression Recognition (FER) performance \cite{xuesongCVPR2019}.
+Fig.~\ref{fig:MicroMacro} shows the example of micro- and macro-expressions as well as activated AUs in each FE.
+On the other hand, METT is helpful for increasing people's emotional awareness.
+It can promote manual ME detection performance which provides a potential chance to build reliable ME datasets.

+MER is the task of classifying ME clips into various emotion categories.
+In each ME clip, the frame starting facial movements is denoted as the onset frame, while the end frame is the offset frame.
+The frame with the largest intensity is the apex frame.
+Like FER, MER also classifies facial images/sequences into categories such as anger, surprise, and happiness.
+However, MER is more challenging as spontaneous MEs are involuntary, subtle, and fleeting.
+In addition, MEs can also be impacted by emotional context and cultural background \cite{merghani2018review,crivelli2019inside,niedenthal2019historical}.
+Therefore, it is difficult to collect and annotate ME data, leading to small-scale ME datasets and existing methods are incapable of dealing with subtleness and fleetness.